How Long Do Portable Air Conditioners Last?

 For those not in a rush – read on and I’ll walk you through each issue and solution one by one.

 Dehumidifying is a vital part of any air conditioner.
-If hot and humid air is cooled but no dehumidified, we just end up cool but clammy.
+If hot and humid air is cooled but not dehumidified, we end up cool but clammy.
 It feels pretty horrible!
 So air conditioners all work to take moisture out of the air as they cool.
 And that moisture needs to be drained somewhere.

 So You’ve Found A Leak.
 What Now?